bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/ocean-tides.md

 Speaker 1: 00:17:48

 Yeah.
-So let's
+So let's try and explain this.

 Speaker 0: 00:17:50

-try and explain this.

-Speaker 1: 00:17:50

-I've never really looked into that
+I've never really looked into that and let's skip that.

-Speaker 0: 00:17:51

-and let's skip that.
 That's the easiest thing to do here.
 And let's get into how Ocean actually does it.